CicloMapa

 To start organizing the Information Architecture, our first step was diving into OSM documentation and manuals on cycling infrastructures.
 Fortunately, we had on the team a specialist on OSM who helped us abstract the technical tags into something more accessible.

-Documenting how we'd model the data and the information would be shown to the users, including labels, textual descriptions, and visual representations of data.
+I used this spreadsheet to organize the information architecture, documenting how we’d model the data filters, including labels, textual descriptions, and visual representations of data.

 I did a deep dive into everything available on the market, from other map-based web apps to some PDF cycling maps from cities worldwide.
 At this step, we validated that our solution seemed to be innovative and unique since there didn’t seem to exist anything precisely like it.
 Still, we found intersections with existing solutions that gave us inspiration and new ideas on how to solve the problems.
 We learned that: